-Participative Training.
-Drawing from the participants' comments both verbal and written, they were fully engaged throughout the whole training.
+Experiential Learning.
+The training fully engaged the participants through role plays, group discussions, scenarios and illustrations, videos and others.
+From their comments, both verbal and written, they appreciated the mode of training.
 Our approach to the training which integrates different activities supported the participants to learn and practice the different concepts discussed.
 This motivated the participants to learn and kept them engaged throughout the whole training.
-We recommend that SCALE-IT project officers follow up on the participant in future, measures of the implementation and impact of the training.
+We recommend that SCALE-IT project officers follow up on the participant in future measures of the implementation and impact of the training.

 Time for the training.
-It again came up with the Burundi Cohort, that the two days of physical training were insufficient.
+Once again, the participants' comments show that the two days of physical training were insufficient.
 Though the training is good and relevant, they felt that 2 days was an overload.
 Online learning should have bridged the gap, but participants prefer physical where they can share experiences and learn from their peers which is limited virtually.
 In the future, while designing a program like this, ample time is required for the course.